zkcryptobro/solana-dev-mcp/README.md

 10. **Account & Transaction Explorer**: Add a tool that takes an account or transaction ID and displays the contents in a human-readable format, similar to an explorer view.
 This could be useful for inspecting transaction data or account state without needing to manually decode the data.

+11. **Solana, Anchor, and Protocol Documentation**: Add resources that load the Solana, Anchor, and Protocol documentation directly into the MCP editor, providing easy access to relevant information without needing to leave the editor.
+This could be implemented by fetching the documentation from the respective repositories and serving it as resources from the MCP server.

 ### How to Contribute

 If you've built an extension that might be useful to others, consider submitting a pull request to this repository.
 Make sure to follow these guidelines: